TommyMart/Data_Visualisation_API/readme.md

 ### Marshmallow
 <img src="https://avatars.githubusercontent.com/u/10334301?v=4" alt="Marshmallow logo" width="30%"/>

 - Marshmallow is a framework-agnostic library for serializing and deserializing complex data types, such as objects, into native Python datatypes.
+It simplifies data validation and transformation, enabling seamless conversion between Python objects and data formats like JSON.
+Marshmallow's flexibility and ease of use make it an invaluable tool for managing data in web APIs, database integrations, and other data-intensive applications.

 ### SQLAlchemy

 - SQLAlchemy is a comprehensive SQL toolkit and Object Relational Mapper (ORM) for Python, offering developers extensive power and flexibility with SQL.
+It allows for full control over SQL statements, supports complex queries, and facilitates the management of database schemas.
+By bridging the gap between Python objects and relational database tables, SQLAlchemy streamlines database interactions, making it easier to build and maintain scalable applications.

 ### bcrypt
 <img src="https://repository-images.githubusercontent.com/240517419/8d034080-4f50-11ea-95f2-1a9685536167" alt="Bcrypt logo" width="30%"/>